haskell-github-trust/replace-megaparsec/README.md

 "10 000 0xFFFF"
 ```

-#### Context-sensitive pattern match, and edit the matches
+#### Context-sensitive pattern match and edit the matches

 Capitalize the third letter in a string.
-The parser looks for individual
+The `capthird` parser searches for
-letters, and it needs to remember how many times it has run so that it can
+individual letters, and it needs to remember how many times it has run so
-return success only on the third time that it succeeds in finding a letter.
+that it can match successfully only on the third time that it finds a letter.
-To allow the parser to remember how many times it has matched a latter, we'll
+To allow the parser to remember how many times it has found a letter, we'll
 compose the parser with a `State` monad from
 the `mtl` package. (`cabal v2-repl -b mtl`).